sophiware/stagync/docs/storages/storages-features.md

 ---
 layout: default
-title: Storages features
+title: Features
 nav_order: 1
-description: "Storages features"
+description: "Features"
 parent: Storages
 ---

-## Storage Features
+## Features

 all storage methods are asynchronous.
 You can get the response from this method by using * .then * or